 The separate capture sheath, which has a radiopaque marker at its distal end, is used to capture and retrieve the proximal (uncovered) portion of the filter basket.
 The capture sheath is advanced over the guidewire inside the patient.
 When the capture sheath's distal radiopaque marker band and the basket's proximal marker band touch, the basket is captured.
 The filter membrane is not captured by the sheath.
+The torque device (same one used for delivery) is connected to the capture sheath and tightened on the guidewire to ensure the filter basket with the trapped emboli remain captured when removing the guidewire/capture sheath assembly from the patient.
+The following device schematic correlates to the preceding device description.

-The ANGIOGUARD RX Emboli Capture Guidewire (depicted below) is provided as noted in Table 1, which follows.
+The ANGIOGUARD XP Emboli Capture Guidewire is provided as noted in Table 1 below.